Thursday, April 28, 2011

 ( *Note: Did you catch the intentional emphasis on “Love” with a capital “L”...
 GOD, Himself!
 1 John 4:16)

+It is impossible to have healthy relationships without first understanding the relationship we are freely given by our Heavenly Father, through His Son, Jesus Christ.
 The key ingredient to the proper perspective and understanding of this is the relationship.
 Building relationships that begin with you, the parents, and then are facilitated throughout your child’s everyday life.
 We all need to see the value in another life.
 God's value of all life!
 To respect those around us and to look past the surface into the souls of others.
 I’m talking about a true and honest concern for those around you.
 An honest understanding of Love for one another.
 Being able to discern the love that God has for each of us and then acting that forth into the life of someone else.
 The beautiful thing is that most of us are yearning for someone to be concerned about us!
 We want to know that someone cares about and values what’s happening in our lives.
 It starts when we’re young and refines as we age.

 How do we understand a Love that’s beyond understanding?
 There are times when we can’t understand how one person could love someone else who seems so unlovable.... you know, Belle and the Beast?
 The Hunchback of Notre Dame... the fairy tales go on and on!
 My honest assessment, and the knowledge that I’ve gained from reading my Bible and spending time with the Lord each day, (no, not from Disney movies...) is that we have to enjoy and savor the Love of Christ ourselves, each day, in order to teach our children the true meaning of Love.
 “We love because He first loved us.”
 (1 John 4:19)